ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Liu et al., (2019)
   * ACL'19
   * In this paper, we develop a neural summarization model which can effectively process multiple input documents and distill abstractive summaries.
 Our model augments a previously proposed Transformer architecture with the ability to encode documents in a hierarchical manner.
 We represent cross-document relationships via an attention mechanism which allows to share information as opposed to simply concatenating text spans and processing them as a flat sequence.
 Our model learns latent dependencies among textual units, but also take advantage of explicit graph representations focusing on similarity or discourse relations.
 Empirical results on the WikiSum dataset demonstrate that the proposed architecture brings substantial improvements over several strong baselines.

+#### Translating Translationese: A Two-Step Approach to Unsupervised Machine Translation [[pdf](https://arxiv.org/pdf/1906.05683.pdf)] <!-- omit in toc -->
+  * Pourdamghani et al., (2019)
+  * ACL'19
+  * Given a rough, word-by-word gloss of a source language sentence, target sentence natives can uncover the latent, fully-fluent rendering of the translation.
+In this work we explore this intuition by breaking translation into a two step process: generating a rough gloss by means of a dictionary and then "translate" the resulting pseudo-translation, or 'Translationese' into a fully fluent translation.
+We build our Translationese decoder once from a mish-mash of parallel data that has the target language in common and then can build dictionaries on demand using unsupervised techniques, resulting in rapidly generated unsupervised neural MT systems for mangy source languages.
+We apply this process to 14 test languages, obtaining better or comparable translation results on high-resource languages than previously published unsupervised MT studies, and obtaining good quality results for low-resource languages that have never been used in an unsupervised MT scenario.

+#### Debiasing Word Embedding Improves Multimodal Machine Translation [[pdf](https://arxiv.org/pdf/1905.10464.pdf)] <!-- omit in toc -->
+  * Hirasawa et al., (2019)
+  * ACL'19
+  * In recent years, pretrained word embeddings have proved useful for multimodal neural machine translation (NMT) models to address the shortage of available datasets.
+However, the integration of pretrained word embeddings has not yet been explored extensively.
+Further, pretrained word embeddings in high dimensional spaces have been reported to suffer from the hubness problem.
+Although some debiasing techniques have been proposed to address this problem for other natural language processing tasks, they have seldom been studied for multimodal NMT models.
+In this study, we examine various kinds of word embeddings and introduce two debiasing techniques for three multimodal NMT models and two language pairs - English-German translation and English-French translation.
+With our optimal settings, the overall performance of multimodal models was improved by up to +1.62 BLEU and +1.14 METEOR for English-German translation and +1.40 BLEU and +1.13 METEOR for English-French translation.

+#### Trends in Integration of Vision and Language Research: A Survey of Tasks, Datasets, and Methods [[pdf](https://arxiv.org/pdf/1907.09358.pdf)] <!-- omit in toc -->
+  * Mogadala et al., (2019)
+  * arXiv
+  * Integration of vision and language tasks has been a significant growth in the recent times due to surge of interest from multi-disciplinary communities such as deep learning, computer vision, and natural language processing.
+In this survey, we focus on then different vision and language integration tasks in terms of their problem formulation, methods, existing datasets, evaluation measures, and comparison of results achieved with the corresponding state-of-the-art methods.
+This goes beyond earlier surveys which are either task-specific or concentrate only on one type of visual content i.e., image or video.
+We then conclude the survey by discussing some possible future directions for integration of vision and language research.

+#### An Error Analysis for Image-based Multi-modal Neural Machine Translation [[pdf](https://link.springer.com/content/pdf/10.1007%2Fs10590-019-09226-9.pdf)] <!-- omit in toc -->
+  * Calixto et al., (2019)
+  * Springer
+  * In this article, we conduct an extensive quantitative error analysis of different multi-modal neural machine translation (MNMT) models which integrate visual features into different parts of both the encoder and the decoder.
+We investigate the scenario where models are trained on an in-domain training data set of parallel sentence pairs with images.
+We analyse two different types of MNMT models, that use global and local image features: the latter encode an image globally, i.e. there is one feature vector representing an entire image, whereas the former encode spatial information, i.e. there are multiple feature vectors, each encoding different portions of the image.
+We conduct an error analysis of translation generated by different MNMT models as well as text-only baselines, where we study how multi-modal models compares when translating both visual and non-visual terms.
+In general, we find that the additional multi-modal signals consistently improve translations, even more so when using simpler MNMT models that use global visual features.
+We also find that not only translations of terms with a strong visual connotation are improved, but almost all kinds of errors decreased when using multi-modal models.

 ## Datasets